Cardiff – St John’s Church

 History

-The church was built in 1180 as a chapel of ease for a larger temple of St. Mary, founded by the Benedictines of the Tewkesbury Abbey.
-In 1404 during the Welsh rebellion of Owain Glyndŵr, it was seriously damaged.
-For this reason, in the second half of the fifteenth century (around 1453) it was repaired and rebuilt on the occasion, with the support of Anne Neville, wife of the Duke of Gloucester, later King Richard III.
-At that time, a tower on the west side was erected in the style of the English Perpendicular Gothic.
-From the seventeenth century, it served as a parish church.
-In the nineteenth century, its significant expansion was made, adding an additional outer north and south aisle and sacristy.
+The church was built in 1180 as a chapel of ease of the larger church of St. Mary, founded by the Benedictines of Tewkesbury Abbey.
+In 1404, it was severely damaged during the Welsh rebellion of Owain Glyndŵr.
+As a result, it was repaired and rebuilt in the early second half of the 15th century with the support of Ann Neville, wife of the Duke of Gloucester, later King Richard III.
+At that time, among other things, a tower was built on the west side in the English Perpendicular Gothic style.
+Since the 17th century, following the dissolution of the Benedictine abbey, the building served as a parish church.
+In 1852, the windows in the nave were renewed.
+Between 1889 and 1891, significant extensions were made, when an additional external aisles and a sacristy were built.

 Architecture